Southampton-RSG-Training/git-novice/_episodes/06-remote.md

 Automatic merge failed; fix conflicts and then commit the result.
 ~~~
 {: .output}

+> ## Compatibility Notice
+>
+> Newer versions of git will default to attempting to merge conflicting versions.
+Older versions might not - and they'll give you a message like:
+> ~~~
+> hint: You have divergent branches and need to specify how to reconcile them.
+> hint: You can do so by running one of the following commands sometime before
+> hint: your next pull:
+> hint:
+> hint:   git config pull.rebase false  # merge
+> hint:   git config pull.rebase true   # rebase
+> hint:   git config pull.ff only       # fast-forward only
+> hint:
+> hint: You can replace "git config" with "git config --global" to set a default
+> hint: preference for all repositories.
+You can also pass --rebase, --no-rebase,
+> hint: or --ff-only on the command line to override the configured default per
+> hint: invocation.
+> fatal: Need to specity how to reconcile divergent branches
+> ~~~
+> {: .output}
+>
+> As it suggests, we can fix it with:
+>
+> ~~~
+> git config --global pull.rebase false
+> git pull
+> ~~~
+> {: .bash}
+>
+> Now we'll get the same behaviour as newer versions of git.
+>
+{: .callout}

 We have created a conflict!
 Both us, and our remote collaborator, both edited `README.md`.
 Let's take a look at the file: